When no-code hits a wall, agents need a developer platform

 Custom tools/functions

 Write any Python function.
-Zapier limited to their action library.
+Zapier is limited to its action library.

 Multi-step reasoning